Yelp and GoFundMe partner to help you save your favorite local businesses from coronavirus impact

 While many businesses have adapted to the COVID-19 crisis by ramping up their delivery and takeaway operations or turning to virtual versions of their respective services, thousands of companies rely on physical footfall to pay the bills.

 The fundraisers will appear on Yelp pages belonging to businesses in the hardest-hit areas of the U.S. from today and will gradually be extended to all eligible businesses across the country in the coming days.
-(To qualify, businesses much have outlets in fewer than five locations.)
+(To qualify, businesses must have outlets in fewer than five locations.)

 Moreover, Yelp’s charitable arm, the Yelp Foundation, and GoFundMe are pledging to match $1 million in donations with an up to $500 matching grant per eligible business as part of their new “small business relief fund,” and they expect more companies to contribute to the fund soon.